-If you want/need to apply to process larger amounts, be prepared to provide more financial information, such as several months’ bank statements.
+If you want/need to apply to process larger amounts, be prepared to provide more financial information.
 In some cases you may be asked to provide up to two years’ financial statements in the form of profit and loss statements along with balance sheets.

-Keep in mind: After you’re approved, the processor will monitor account activity, so it’s important to be as accurate as possible when listing processing volumes.
-You do not want to get in the habit of exceeding your processing limits, especially early on in the life of your account.
+Remember: After you’re approved, the processor will monitor account activity, so it’s important to be as accurate as possible when listing processing volumes.
+You do not want to get in the habit of exceeding your processing limits.

-7. You can be up and running in as little as one business day:
+7. Your merchant account can be up and running in as little as one business day.

-After completing your merchant account application, depending on how quickly you submit the required documents, your account can be set up in as little as one business day (sometimes within hours).
+After completing your merchant account application, your account can be set up in as little as one business day (sometimes within hours).

-Underwriters operate under normal banking hours, so keep that in mind when submitting your application.
-Applications submitted later in the day will probably not be reviewed until the following business day.
+Underwriters operate under normal banking hours, so applications submitted in the afternoon probably won’t be reviewed until the following business day.

-If you choose to use a software provider like PaySimple to help guide you through underwriting, they can sync your merchant account to your software, and you can start processing transactions immediately following the approval from underwriting.
+If you choose to use a software provider like PaySimple to help guide you through underwriting, they can sync your merchant account to your software, and you can start processing transactions immediately after you receive approval from underwriting.

-One cool thing about merchant accounts is that they are transferrable between your physical storefront and your online operation.
+One benefit of merchant accounts is that they are transferrable between your physical storefront and your online operation.
 As long as the platform at the two locations is the same, such as a TYSYS platform, you can use the same accounts.
 If you already have a merchant account for storefront or office, ask the representative assisting you with your application if it’s transferrable.

 This is beneficial for two reasons:

 The varying fees are important to keep in mind when you have multiple payment options.
-If your customer is willing to pay via ACH by providing their bank account information, you’re better off using this payment type for large transactions because you will just be charged a flat transaction rate, as opposed to a flat rate plus a percentage of the charge.
+If your customer is willing to pay via ACH by providing their bank account information, you’re better off using this payment type for large transactions.
+This is because you will just be charged a flat transaction rate, as opposed to a flat rate plus a percentage of the charge.

 Funding times are also dependent on payment type.
 ACH transactions may take 3-5 business days to fund, while credit card payments can land in your account as soon as 48 hours after your transaction.

-While going through the underwriting process for your merchant account, take a hard look at your business environment, and make certain you are operating in a secure manner.
-Simple steps like shredding all documents containing credit card numbers, installing virus protection and anti-phishing software on all computers, and implementing strong policies regarding passwords and user IDs can go a long way towards protecting against a security breach.
+While going through the underwriting process for your merchant account, take a hard look at your business environment and make sure your processes are secure.
+Simple steps like shredding documents containing credit card numbers, installing virus protection and anti-phishing software on all computers, and implementing strong password and user ID policies go a long way towards protecting against a breach.

-Like the underwriting process itself, many software providers will walk you through PCI DSS compliance.
+Like the underwriting process itself, most software providers will walk you through PCI DSS compliance.

 Takeaways to Keep in Mind:

-- Underwriting assistance is out there, and it’s sometimes free with through software companies, so seek help if you need it!
+- Underwriting assistance is out there, and it’s sometimes free with through software companies, so ask for help!